Monday, July 28, 2014

 Review

 Adam Sandler has had a few disenchantments in his career and is slowly losing popularity.
 His career started to spiral downward, beginning with Jack and Jill.
-Though, sources might say that the spiral had begun in the 2000s.
+However, sources might say that the spiral had begun in the 2000s.
 Every year, he releases another film that people are anxious to see, and then once, it underperforms at the box office or becomes the subject of critical negativity.
 Fortunately, he brought us BLENDED with much-needed fun and smartly written humour.
 Co-starred with actress Drew Barrymore, the two have long collaborated in three romantic comedies, including The Wedding Singer and 50 First Dates.
 However, it appears that Sandler and Barrymore are yet to lose their winning streak of successful rom-com (romantic comedy) accomplishments with this movie.

 The movie had some truly incredible moments, emotion, tenderness and humour.
 Sandler hasn't established this warmhearted feeling like this, which, unlike Clickthe other is more of a dramatic comedy and only brings tears to our eyes.
 There's the display of great acting and unusual chemistry performed by Sandler and Barrymore.
 Even the supporting cast was top-notch in BLENDED, including the hilarious Terry Crews, who appears in almost every scene he passes through and steals the show.